heroku/mobile-template1/README.md

 # Heroku template mobile app `Quiz Live`

-This sample application implements a simple live Quiz game mobile application.
-The mobile app itself is a hybrid Angular JS app composed from HTML, CSS and Javascript.
-The server side is composed of a Node.js application running on top of a Postgres database.
+This sample application implements a simple "live quiz" mobile game.
+The mobile app itself is a hybrid AngularJS app composed of HTML, CSS and Javascript.
+The server side is implemented as a Node.js application running on top of a Postgres database.

 This application should serve as a good base for creating mobile apps to deploy on Heroku.